JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Garbage Collection and Reference Counting

 Objective-C and Swift uses reference counting.
-Kotlin/Native uses garbage collection to dispose unused objects.
+Kotlin/Native has it's own garbage collection too.
 Kotlin/Native garbage collection is integrated with Objective-C/Swift reference counting.
-You do not need to use anything special to control Kotlin/Native instances lifetime from Swift of Objective-C.
+You do not need to use anything special to control Kotlin/Native instances lifetime from Swift or Objective-C.

 ## Using the Code from Objective-C